Gossip: Newcastle 'offered' Barcelona star, Toon interested in Everton defender

-Newcastle United ‘offered’ Barcelona star as Magpies set to 'swoop' for Everton man attracting attention from Chelsea and West Ham
+Newcastle United transfer rumours: Toon ‘offered’ Barcelona star as Magpies set to 'swoop' for Everton man attracting attention from Chelsea and West Ham

 Newcastle have reportedly been offered the chance to sign a Barcelona star on loan.